kieran-mackle/AutoTrader/docs/source/core/AutoPlot.md

 #### Unrecognised indicator type

 If an indicator type isn't recognised, AutoPlot will attempt to plot it as a line plot on a new chart below the OHLC chart using the `data` key of the indicator.
 A warning message stating that the indicator is not recognised will also be printed.
 Also note that a `type` key can be used for an indicator that isn't specified above if it has similar plotting behaviour.
-See [indicators](indicators) for details on the indicators listed above.
+See the [indicators](autoplot-indi-spec) for details on the indicators listed above.